eyalk11/compare-my-stocks/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ✅ Groups of stock can be united by avg price/performance

+&nbsp;&nbsp;&nbsp;&nbsp; ✅ Save and load graphs with all parameters instantly!

 &nbsp;&nbsp;&nbsp;&nbsp; ⚪ Compare your profit to a theoretical situation in which you have bought the index!

 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; (the exact same time you have made a purchase)